See Our Trial Offer, View Our Schedule, And Reserve Your Spot Today!

 The Best Martial Arts for Kids Bully Prevention and Courage

-We are a big fan of Brazilian Jiu-Jitsu for kids, to prevent bullying and building courage.
+We are a big fan of Brazilian Jiu-Jitsu and believe that it's one of the best martial arts for kids to learn to prevent bullying and build courage.
 However, any martial art that involves some sort of semi or full-contact training will help build your child into an antifragile being.
 A child with courage will not be an easy target for bullies.
 Wrestling, boxing, judo, and Muay Thai are just a few examples of the types of arts that prevent bullying and build courage.

 Will Martial Arts Make My Child Violent?

-We've talked a lot about schoolyard violence and bullying.
-You may wonder if martial arts increase the chances of playground fights.
+We've talked a lot about schoolyard violence and bullying and naturally you may be wondering if martial arts can actually be bad for kids.
+You may wonder if martial arts increase the chances of playground fights for example.
 There is no denying that the fighting skills your child learns in martial arts are useful for causing physical harm.
 However, this is not a common problem for children in martial arts programs.
 This is especially true in kids' martial arts that focus on anti-bullying.
 Martial arts skills are not learned in a vacuum.
 Unlike Neo in The Matrix, your child does not simply download the fighting skills from martial arts and then go off on their way.
 The skills themselves are built in the dojo over an extended period of time.
 The dojo can and should be an environment of discipline, emotional regulation, and mutual respect.
 In this environment, the emphasis on control and proper behavior likely going to decrease the chances of a physical altercation on the playground.

 As we mentioned earlier, the bully-preventing aspect of kids’ martial arts goes both directions.
 If your child has the propensity to be a bully themself, this will likely be quashed and reformed with kids' martial arts.
 Rather than taking out aggression on the playground, your child has a positive outlet for this type of energy.
 Martial arts sparring and competition is a great way for energetic and aggressive children to express themselves in a positive manner.
 This training can stop a bully in their tracks from the inside out.